jsom1/jsom1.github.io/_walkthroughs/Traverxec.md

 ![Hidden dir]({{https://jsom1.github.io/}}/_images/htb_tx_hidden2.png)
 </div>

-And we find the *.htaccess* file that we saw in the *nhttpd.conf* file, and SSH credentials.
+And we find the *.htaccess* file that we saw in the *nhttpd.conf* file, as well as SSH credentials.
 We don't have the permission to unzip the file here, and it wouldn't be nice to other people hacking this box.
 Let's temporarily copy the file to a directory where we have more permissions, like */tmp*, and transfer it on our kali machine (don't forget to remove the file in */tmp* with *rm* once you're done, otherwise it would spoil other people!):

 <div class="img_container">
 ![copy file]({{https://jsom1.github.io/}}/_images/htb_tx_cp.png)